Investment bonds are life insurance policies where you invest a lump sum in a variety of available funds.

 - You want to invest a lump sum – usually at least £5,000

-- You can tie up your money for at least five years
+- You can invest your money for medium to longer term

 - You are comfortable with the fact that the value of your investment can go down as well as up and you may get back less than you invested